Providing for your pet in your Will – is your pet property?

 How could the court argue that Roxy, the cute 8-year-old Spoodle, has no value?

 So the answer to the above questions?
 The Family Court deems pets as ‘property’.
-It will not conduct parenting proceedings for pets.
+However, the court will not conduct parenting proceedings for pets.
+Pets are not children.

-But what if Roxy is the Edenhope-bred kelpie, named Hoover?
-Hoover sold at a dog auction for $35,000.
-In this case Hoover, like our Instagram dog above, is an asset in the ordinary course of a property settlement.
+But what if Roxy had been the Edenhope-bred kelpie, named Hoover?
+Hoover sold in Australia at a dog auction for $35,000.
+Hoover, like our Instagram dog above, is an asset in the ordinary course of a property settlement.

-But, Roxy like many family pets is of limited financial value – except to the owners, of course!
+But, Roxy is not a world-class working sheepdog, instead, like many family pets Roxy is of limited financial value – except to the owners, of course!
 That is why I believe the case to be wrong.
 Beauty is in the eye of the beholder.
-No court can argue something is of little value when others believe the asset to be of high value.
-It is illogical reasoning by the court.
+How could you argue that something is of little value when others believe the asset to be of high value.
+It is illogical reasoning.

 Nevertheless, it is a judgement that we have to now consider when you build your pet in Will clauses.
 Start, for free, building the Legal Consolidated Will to find out how we now draft these gifts of pets in Wills.